fbpx

 I assume you have already planned where to visit for Christmas and New Year’s Eve.

-Though, before you hurriedly leave to catch the bus or flight, I have prepared a list of winter essentials that both men and women can consider.
+However, before you hurriedly leave to catch the bus or flight, I have prepared a list of winter essentials that both men and women can consider.

 12 Must-Have Winter Essentials